Associate in Science

 Program Learning Outcomes

-- Students will be able to demonstrate an understanding of compositional techniques.
+- Demonstrate an understanding of compositional techniques.

-Brenda Dawe, Coordinator
+Brenda Dawe, Coordinator and Chairperson

 Office: Campus Services Building, Room114B